jaegdi/image-tools/README.md

     -delete           activate the delete mode.
 The same data as for reports is collected from the clusters, but it is used to generate a script as output for istag deleting instead a report.

+    -delpattern=regexp-string    optional, can be combined with the following filter parameters
 ##### Filter (usable for reports and delete mode)

     -namespace=string namespace to look for istags